marianonamoroso/kubernetes/cka/README.md

 8. <b>Installing Wave Net</b>
       <details><summary>Show</summary>

-      To configure network plugin, you have to go to the official documentation and follow the instructions: https://www.weave.works/docs/net/latest/kubernetes/kube-addon/
+      To configure the network plugin, you have to go to the official documentation and follow the instructions: https://www.weave.works/docs/net/latest/kubernetes/kube-addon/

       </details>